-Part II Restraints on the Business Activities of Trading Partners and Selection of Trading Partners (1)
+Part II Restraints on Business Activities of Trading Partners and Selection of Trading Partners (1)

-It is possible that, for the purpose of reducing greenhouse gas emissions, an enterprise, etc. conducts any acts that restrain trading partners' goods for sale, sales territories, purchasers, sales methods, etc. or acts that break off dealings with trading partners.
+There are cases in which an enterprise, etc., for the purpose of reducing greenhouse gas emissions, conducts any acts that restrain trading partners' products for sale, sales territories, purchasers, sales methods, etc. or acts that break off dealings with trading partners.

-Such activities of enterprises, etc. mainly observed in vertical trade relationships do not generate anti-competitive effects in many cases if they are carried out for the purpose of reducing greenhouse gas emissions.
-Furthermore, restraints on the business activities of trading partners may result in generating pro-competitive effects such as the enhancement of consumers' convenience with the selling methods of the goods they purchase being unified, the expansion of a market with the necessary investment made by trading partners, or an increase in the number of trading partners that actively engage in greenhouse gas reduction.
-For that reason, problems under the Antimonopoly Act may not arise in many cases where the imposition of restraints on the business activities of trading partners or the selection of trading partners is carried out as an activity toward the realization of a green society.
+Such activities of enterprises, etc. mainly observed in vertical trade relationships do not generate anticompetitive effects in many cases if they are carried out for the purpose of reducing greenhouse gas emissions.
+Furthermore, restraints on business activities of trading partners may result in generating procompetitive effects such as the enhancement of consumers' convenience with the selling methods of the products they purchase being unified, the expansion of a market with the necessary investment made by trading partners, or an increase in the number of trading partners that actively engage in greenhouse gas reduction.
+For that reason, problems under the Antimonopoly Act may not arise in many cases where the imposition of restraints on business activities of trading partners or selection of trading partners is carried out as an activity toward the realization of a green society.

-Part II Restraints on the Business Activities of Trading Partners and Selection of Trading Partners (2)
+Part II Restraints on Business Activities of Trading Partners and Selection of Trading Partners (2)

-As to Restraints on the Business Activities of Trading Partners and on the Selection of Trading Partners, examination flowchart on the problems under the Antimonopoly Act are illustrated as follows.
+Whether "Restraints on Business Activities of Trading Partners and Selection of Trading Partners" pose problems under the Antimonopoly Act is found following the analysis framework below.